 Mr. Waltz has served in this capacity for 9 years, and under his tenure has helped to expand from one Milwaukee location, to five regional offices serving all of southern Wisconsin as well as providing technical assistance.
 Click here to view his full biography

 Laura Heller serves as WRTP | BIG STEP’s Milwaukee Site Director, where she oversees the day-to-day operations of the BIG STEP “apprenticeship readiness” program and other construction initiatives.
 Click here to view her full biography

 Mr. Anderson collaborates with business, labor, education, government and community organizations as well as industry coordinators, participants and community partners.
 Click here to view his full biography

-Bill Clingan is WRTP/BIG STEP’s South Central Wisconsin Program Coordinator.
+Bill Clingan is WRTP/BIG STEP’s South Central Site Director.
 Bill supervises and coordinates our workforce development programs, state and public level education, program development, community and neighborhood partnerships, and public relations work.
 Click here to view his full biography

 Meet Our Staff

 Roger Anclam – Manufacturing Field Representative